 Lastly, engineered wood utilizes less hardwood, a feature that appeals to environmentalists.

-Tycon Flooring specializes in wide-plank hardwood flooring, and we also sell engineered wood flooring.
+Tycon Flooring specializes in hardwood flooring installation, and we also sell engineered wood flooring.
 We offer high-end products at an incredibly low price.
 Contact us today to learn more.